Stormy9/Stormy9.github.io/CS460/hwk_02/index.md

 ---
 ---
-### Step 2 [planning & design]:
+### Step 2 [planning & design -- what to do]:
 So, what I want to do, is to make a grams-to-ounces & ounces-to-grams converter.

 This is something I do pretty much every day (except for I have a few commonly-used (by me) conversions memorized), and constantly typing "28.34" into the calculator to do the calculattions/conversions, is kind of a pain-in-the-ass.

 I mean, I suppose I could just type in "28", but, I am precise.   [=

 And I'd rather just type in my number, and click "convert", and get my answer.
 Quicker & easier!
 Plus I'll make it look cuter than just a calculator.

 How I'll make this meet the basic requirements: